evsasse/setup-docker-rails/README.md

 - Run the migrations, to create the database `docker-compose run web rails db:create`.
 We have a volume configured for the postgres container, so the data will be stored between executions.

 - Run the application again, `docker-compose up`. **Yay!
 You’re on Rails!**

+- Later on, you can execute other things using the dependencies inside the container by running `docker-compose run web ...`

+  - Eg. `docker-compose run web yarn add bootstrap jquery popper.js`